ultraviolet10/hyperpulse/README.md

 3. **Check Block Explorers**: Visually verify what you're trying to query
 4. **Test with Small Ranges**: Don't try to index 10,000 blocks on your first try
 5. **Ask Questions**: Document what you tried and what happened

-## Philosophy

-This isn't just about building a bot - it's about understanding how decentralized systems work from first principles.
-Every abstraction you use (web3.py, databases, Telegram) is hiding complexity.
-When things break, you need to understand what's happening underneath.

-**Approach this project with curiosity**: Why does it work this way?
-What are the tradeoffs?
-How would I build it differently?

-The best blockchain developers aren't the ones who can use the most libraries - they're the ones who understand the fundamentals deeply enough to know when to use which tool.

 Good luck! 🚀